 We offer emergency appointments every day.
-However there are some orthodontic emergencies that can be handled or managed at home and save you a trip to the office.
+However, there are some orthodontic emergencies that you can handle or manage at home, which saves you a trip to the office.

-Note: If you need additional elastics between appointments, these can be picked up in the office at any time Monday through Saturday between 9am and 6pm.
+Note: If you need additional elastics between appointments, you can pick them up in the office at any time Monday through Saturday between 9am and 6pm.

 If Your Teeth Are Hurting After a Braces or Invisalign appointment:

 Braces and Invisalign are designed to put pressure on your teeth and gently move them into a better and healthier position.
 After your orthodontic appointment, you may experience a dull ache in your teeth and jaw as your body adjusts to the pressure from the orthodontic appliances.
 We recommend taking Ibuprofen (Advil), Acetaminophen (Tylenol), or other over-the-counter equivalents in accordance with the dosing instructions on the bottle.
 Do not use a pain medication that you think you may be allergic to.
 Normally, the soreness will gradually dissipate over a few days.

 As your teeth move, your orthodontic wires can move and cause a “pokey wire” in the back of your mouth.
 Cover the tip of the wire with wax until the soreness goes away.
 If wax doesn’t stop the irritation, the wire should be clipped either in the office or at home.
 To clip the wire at home, sterilize a nail clipper by boiling it hot water or by soaking it in alcohol and trim the wire close to end of the last bracket.
 Always make sure your cheek is safe and will not get caught in the nail clipper.
 If you would prefer to have our Assistants perform this procedure, please call the office and schedule an appointment.